jm23/sanger_snippets/updater.md

 lane											Mapped to library via library_id
 		name				file name without extension		E.g. 9273354128_R01C02.
-This is a combination of beadchip and beadchip_section, which gives a unique coordinate per sample. hierarchy_name			file name without extension		The beadchip_section is not yet deployed on the metadata, but will be used in future.
+This is a combination of beadchip and beadchip_section, which gives a unique coordinate per sample. hierarchy_name			file name without extension		The beadchip_section is not yet deployed on the metadata, but will be used in future. accession            dcterms:identifier                E.g. 271298_B03_hipscigt5466711

 file											Mapped to lane via lane_id
 		name				file name